hashgraph/hedera-mirror-node/docs/design/integrate-reusable-services.md

 The new modularized code base will be added as a dependency to the `hedera-mirror-web3` project.
 The entry point for simulating a transaction will be a special component named `TransactionExecutor`.
 This component will be responsible for executing the transaction and returning the result.
-First, we will need to create an instance of this executor for each new transaction with a factory pattern via `TransactionExecutors` class that accepts a `State` implementation and `Map` of system properties.
+It's created by a factory pattern via `TransactionExecutors` class that accepts a `State` implementation and `Map` of system properties.

 Having the initialized executor, we can call the `execute` method with the `transaction body`, `consensus timestamp` and specific `OperationTracers` we want.
 The executor will return list of `transaction records` produced, where the transaction output can be extracted from.

-Since archive nodes execute transactions asynchronously, each new transaction will create its own `TransactionExecutor` with its own managed writable state, keeping the existing `ContractCallContext` logic.
+Archive nodes execute transactions asynchronously, but `TransactionExecutor` is stateless and each transaction will have its own internally managed writable state.
+So, there will be no need to create a separate `TransactionExecutor` for each new transaction.

 ![Lifecycle of TransactionExecutor creation and execution](images/TransactionExecutor.svg)